diademiemi/test_envs/rancher-platform-rke2-cluster/README.md

 ## [Infrastructure Providers](#providers)

 The default domain for all the providers is `terraform.test`.
-You can change this by setting the Terraform `default_domain` variable.
-However, it might be easier to just edit this with Ansible after the infrastructure is deployed.
+You can change this by setting the Terraform `default_domain` variable, e.g. `export TF_VAR_default_domain=example.com`.

-The domain deployed within the VMs has no effect on the DNS records made, it is just to set a hostname.
+The domain deployed within the VMs has no effect on the DNS records made (except for the /etc/hosts provider), it is just to set a hostname.
 Only subdomains are passed through to the DNS provider, e.g. `upstream.terraform.test` would be passed through as `upstream`.
 This way, the DNS provider vars can be set to any domain.

 ### [Hetzner](#hetzner)
 Status: Done